In this Article

 If you have moderate to severe acne, and other treatments such as over the counter acne creams and gels haven't helped, then antibiotic creams and tablets could work for you.
 Speaking to your GP about your skin is the best first step to taking antibiotics for your acne.

 Is it OK to Take Acne Antibiotics Without a Doctors' Prescription?

 No. Never trust antibiotics that haven't been prescribed by your GP or skin specialist.
 They may be counterfeit and at best, not work.
 At worst, they could be extremely dangerous.

 Online doctors do exist, where you can get an online prescription for skin antibiotics.
-Many of these are very trustworthy but others aren’t.
-Always look for an online doctor who displays their GMC number and are registered with both the CQC and the MHRA.
+Many of these are very trustworthy but others aren't.
+Always look for an online doctor who displays their GMC number and is registered with both the CQC and the MHRA.

 Why is Ciprofloxacin Used as an Acne Medication?

 Ciprofloxacin is from a different family of antibiotics than doxycyclines and tetracyclines that can be a useful acne medication if you're not suitable for other antibiotic treatments.
 Your doctor will advise the best course of action for you.

 Do Long-Term Antibiotics Always Cure Acne?